francoism90/mediadb-docs/docs/guide/upgrading.md

 ::: tip

-See [mediadb-app](https://github.com/francoism90/mediadb-app) repository for more information.
+Checkout the [mediadb-app](https://github.com/francoism90/mediadb-app) repository for more information.
   :::